16th New York Infantry Regiment: Service

 Mustered in at Albany, May 15, 1861, the regiment went into camp near Bethlehem and left the state for Washington on June 26.
 To Alexandria on July 11, from there to Manassas, where it was engaged but a very short time on the 21st and returned immediately after to Alexandria.
 On September 15, 1861, to Fort Lyon.
 The winter of 1861-62 was passed at Camp Franklin.
 Ordered to Catlett's Station April 6, 1862, but at once returned to camp; then ordered to Yorktown, where it arrived on May 3.
 In 1862 Major Joel J. Seaver of the regiment presented the members of the regiment with straw hats.

+By the 18th of May, 1861 the companies of the 16th began squad and company drills at the Industrial School Barracks in Albany, NY.
+They practiced drills and the manual of arms for six hours a day except on Sundays.
+As a volunteer regiment, the officers were as inexperienced as the enlisted men, using their copies of Hardees Tactics for guidance and training the men.

+On June 15, while in camp at Normand's Kill in Bethlehem, New York, the regiment was issued 150 Model 1840 Springfield muskets, and the men received their uniforms, notably first pattern New York State Jackets made by Brooks Brothers who were contracted by the New York State government to manufacture uniforms for volunteers.
+The morale of the regiment greatly improved upon receiving the new uniforms.

 The regiment was in action at West Point, and at Gaines Mill, its loss being over 200 killed and wounded.
 Their straw hats stood out on the battlefield, making them targets for Confederate guns.
 The regiment was present through the remainder of that week of battle, but was not closely engaged, then encamped at Harrison's Landing until August 16, 1862, when it returned for a brief period to Alexandria.
-In the Battle of Crampton's Gap it was in the van and lost heavily and was held in reserve at Antietam; at Fredericksburg was posted on picket duty, and after the battle went into winter quarters near Falmouth.
+In the Battle of Crampton's Gap the regiment was in the battle field and lost heavily and was held in reserve at Antietam; at Fredericksburg was posted on picket duty, and after the battle went into winter quarters near Falmouth.
 It shared the hardships and discomforts of the Mud March under Burnside and was active in the Battle of Chancellorsville, with a loss at Salem Church of 20 killed, 87 wounded and 49 missing.
 A few days were next spent at Banks' Ford, then a short time in the old camp at Falmouth, and on May 22, 1863, the regiment was mustered out at Albany.
 During its term of service, its loss was 112 men killed or mortally wounded and 84 deaths from other causes.
-The three years men were transferred to the 121st New York.
+The three years men were transferred to the 121st New York Volunteer Infantry Regiment.